qwertie/home/misc/Atlas-Shrugged-summary.md

 > "The more we know, the more we learn that we know nothing."

 > "Only the crassest ignoramus can still hold to the old-fashioned notion that seeing is believing.
-That which you see is the first thing to disbelieve . "
+That which you see is the first thing to disbelieve."

 > "A scientist knows that a stone is not a stone at all.
 It is, in fact, identical with a feather pillow.
 Both are only a cloud formation of the same invisible, whirling particles.
 But, you say, you can't use a stone for a pillow?
-Well, that merely proves your helplessness in the face of actual reality . "
+Well, that merely proves your helplessness in the face of actual reality."

 > "The latest scientific discoveries — such as the tremendous achievements of Dr. Robert Stadler— have demonstrated conclusively that our reason is incapable of dealing with the nature of the universe.
 These discoveries have led scientists to contradictions which are impossible, according to the human mind, but which exist in reality nonetheless.